fivetran/terraform-provider-fivetran/docs/resources/connector.md

 - `fields` (Set of String) Field usage depends on `service` value:
 	- Service `facebook`: List of fields which connector will sync.
 [Possible field values](https://fivetran.com/docs/applications/facebook-ad-insights/api-config#fields).
 - `file_type` (String) Field usage depends on `service` value:
+	- Service `aws_cost_report`: If your files are saved with improper extensions, you can force them to by synced as the selected filetype.
+Leave the value as infer if your files have the correct extensions
 	- Service `azure_blob_storage`: If your files are saved with improper extensions, you can force them to by synced as the selected file type.
 	- Service `box`: If your files are saved with improper extensions, you can force them to be synced as the selected filetype.
 	- Service `dropbox`: If your files are saved with improper extensions, you can force them to be synced as the selected filetype.